 Moustache Hostel (so named because nothing is more Indian than a Rajasthani mustache) aims to be India's trendiest chain of hostels, and it's certainly doing an excellent job of it.
 The properties are beautifully decorated, with elements that bring out the cultural heritage of each area.

 After being founded in Delhi, Moustache relocated to Jaipur in 2015 and opened a plush designer hostel created from scratch.
 The hostel chain's activities are based on sustainable tourism, and focus on giving guests offbeat experiences while positively helping local communities.

-- Locations: Jaipur, Udaipur, Jaisalmer, Agra, Pushkar and Rishikesh.
+- Locations: Jaipur, Udaipur, Jaisalmer, Agra, Pushkar, Rishikesh and Varanasi.